 Some parents do not feel the need to save for their children’s future as they mistakenly believe that an education loan is the solution to support them in their further studies.
 While these loans can help, parents often overlook the additional expenses that accumulate over time, such as accommodation, travel and living expenses.

 Furthermore, many do not realise the burden of repaying a loan that they may pass on to their children.
 Graduates who have the responsibility to repay their loans could find themselves facing a decreased financial capacity to start a family or buy a house, which could also hinder their ability to start saving for retirement at an early age.
 Student loans are also frequently repaid with a fairly high-interest rate.
-In the UK, for example, it’s currently 5.4%.
-This can prolong the payment period by several years.
+In the UK, for example, the standard undergraduate student loan interest rate has increased to 7.3% as of 2024, up from 5.4% in 2019.

 It is also important to note that tuition fees, not to mention housing and other living expenses, have soared in recent years, at a rate that dramatically outpaces inflation.
-Given this phenomenon, it is not realistic to expect that these costs 20 years from now will be the same as they are today.
+Therefore it is unrealistic to expect that costs decades on will remain the same as today.

 Learning from experience